 The following are the steps for a transfer in wireless LAN.

 - A station starts listening to the channel.

 - If the channel is not free waits for a random time and starts again.

-- Once the medium is free, send a Request To Send (RTS) message to the Access Point(AP) and wait for an answer.
+- Once the medium is free, send a Request To Send (RTS) message to the Access Point(AP) and await an answer.

 - If Access Point can allow the transfer, it sends Clear to Send(CTS) with yes to the sender.
 At a single time, AP can say yes to only one station.

-We have seen that each version of CSMA, has a different purpose.
+We have seen that each version of CSMA has a different purpose.
 But still, we can compare both.
-Following is a list for CA vs CD for CSMA.
+Following is a list of CA vs CD for CSMA.

 - The CSMA CD gets active after a collision, while CSMA/CA is before the collision.